janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${KEYCLOAK_CLIENT_ID}` with the client id
      - `${KEYCLOAK_CLIENT_SECRET}` with the client secret

-   - Setup a kubernetes cluster (Needed for the Kubernetes plugin) and replace the following variables
+   - Setup a kubernetes cluster (Needed for the Kubernetes plugin and the Tekton plugin) and replace the following variables

      - `${K8S_CLUSTER_NAME}` with the cluster name
      - `${K8S_CLUSTER_URL}` with the cluster url